SMKA Kota Kinabalu: History

 SMKA Kota Kinabalu was established on 1 December 1990.
 That year, the Founding Principal, Haidon Hadi Sapiri, named the school after the district where this school is situated.
 The school is located in Bukit Padang and, until the end of 2015, beside Sabah Science Secondary School.
 The school campus was originally the Sabah Campus of National University of Malaysia established in 1979 and dissolved years later.

 Establishment of this school was intended by the Sabah State Education Director in order to increase the number of Islamic schools in Sabah.
 Originally, the school had 11 teachers, one clerk and 205 students of Form 1 and Form 4.

 On 12 April 2011, SMKA Kota Kinabalu became a School Without Litter through a proclamation issued by Kota Kinabalu City Hall.
 In 2016, SMKA Kota Kinabalu becomes an SMKA with the status of Maahad Tahfiz (school of al-Quran memorisation) and, thus, offers Tahfiz programme to students.

-Classes

-The name of classes has no turning as the name of classes is usable every year.
-Currently, the name of classes in the school is Bukhari, Muslim, Abu Daud, Tarmizi, An-Nasaie and Ibnu Majah (obsoleted).

-However, the pre-university classes have no name as they use the course taken as the class name.

-The school provides pure science stream, computer science stream and basic science stream for Form Four and Form Five; and Usuluddin course and history course for pre-university students.